sandrafernandez1991/dev_resources/report-on-topic-modeling-interfaces/report-on-topic-modeling-interfaces.md

 * [TopicNets](#topicnets)
 * [TWIC](#twic)

-(These following were the materials that the WE1S team researchedin advance of its February 18, 2016, meeting focused on choosing and implementing a system/platform/interface for the exploration and interpretation of topic models.)
+(The following were the materials that the WE1S team researched in advance of its meeting on February 18, 2016.
+It focused on choosing and implementing a system, platform, and interface for the exploration and interpretation of topic models.)

 ***